 Fruit Platter for a Large Group

-Most people can assemble a fruit platter But when it comes to a large group, the question is more HOW MUCH and WHICH FRUITS.
-I’m here to help.
-People like fruit.
 More and more frequently, folks will opt for the salad and fruit on your buffet.
-Many, those following a Paleo diet, vegetarians, people trying to watch their weight or diets, may opt only for the fruit, salad and perhaps meat.
-Youth, especially young women, enjoy fresh fruit.
+Many (those following a Paleo diet, vegetarians, or people trying to watch their weight) may opt only for the fruit, salad and perhaps meat.
+Youth, especially young women, also enjoy fresh fruit.
 Me too!

-For this reason, I make sure all my meals include a fruit option along with a salad option.
-One of the biggest questions is: how much fruit should you serve.
-It’s going to depend to some extent on who you’re serving, but here’s what I’ve found generally is about right.
+For this reason, I make sure all my large group meals include a fruit option along with a salad option.
+And one of the biggest questions I used to have is: how much fruit should I serve?
+The answer is: It’s going to depend to some extent on who you’re serving and what else you’re serving with it, but the quantities below have proved to be about right.

 Watermelon – slice and quarter slices

 Blueberries – wash